 Exceptional Domestic Circumstances

 At Chapelside, when we have concerns about a child’s attendance, we firstly contact the parents by letter to make them aware of our concern.
 We ensure that parents are aware of the number of absences or pattern of absences and of their duty to make sure that their child attends regularly.
-If attendance does not improve then we ask the school attendance officer to investigate and proceed in the light of the information and advice from that officer.
+If attendance does not improve then we may refer to Social Work or refer to the Children’s Reporter.

 School and the Local Community